Picture showing the different stages of the Ludwig scale

 Stage 2

-By stage 2, the scalp is much more visible after parting the hair, and the thinning along the center is also very pronounced.
-Whenever you part your hair, you will notice that the gap appears very wide, alongside a notable decrease in the overall volume of hair on your head.
+By stage 2, when parting the hair, patients notice that the scalp becomes much more visible.
+They also observe pronounced thinning along the center.
+Whenever you part your hair, you will notice that the gap appears wide, alongside a decrease in the overall volume of hair on your head.
 At this stage, women are advised to go for a hair transplant to prevent the condition from worsening.

 Stage 3

 This is the final stage on the Ludwig.
 At this stage, the scalp is fully visible, and the top of the head may be completely bald.
 The density at the sides and back of the head may also reduce noticeably, as thinning is now widespread across the entire head.
-However, most times, the front hairline may not be affected.
-If something isn’t done at this stage, a woman may be at risk of growing bald.
+However, in many cases, the front hairline remains unaffected.
+Without intervention at this stage, a woman may be at risk of developing baldness.

 Female pattern hair loss progresses similarly for all women, and the Ludwig scale adequately describes this progression.
 To diagnose female pattern hair loss, you examine the scalp to see which stage of the Ludwig best describes your hair loss condition at that point in time.
 Over time, if the condition progresses from one stage to another, you can be sure you have female pattern hair loss.